diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 `This guarantee extends to the values of all final fields of properly constructed objects`; `final fields can be safely accessed without additional synchronization.` However, if final fields refer to mutable objects, synchronization is still required to access the state of the objects they refer to.

 #### Safe Publication Idioms
-Objects that are not immutable must be safely published, which usually entails synchronization by both the publishing and the consuming thread.
+Objects that are not immutable must be safely published, which usually entails `synchronization by both the publishing and the consuming thread`.

 For the moment, let's focus on ensuring that the consuming thread can see the object in its as published state; we'll deal with visibility of modifications made after publication soon.